Pei2tech/svelte4django/README.md

 ## run on local debug mode

-You can debug frontend (svelte side) and backend (django side) at the same time , so you need  two terminals to run it.
+In order to debug frontend (svelte side) and backend (django side) at the same time , you need open two terminals.

 **Django side**